docoperator/biopolymer-recipe/recipes/gelatine/gelatine-v1_1.md

 ## Directions
 1. Preheat oven to 325°F.
-1. Combine water, glycerin and corn syrup in a mixing bowl.
+1. Combine water, glycerin in a mixing bowl.
 1. Slowly sprinkle gelatine very lightly over the surface, stirring gently once a light film appears.
 Repeat this until most of the gelatine has been added and the mixture becomes a thick dough or the consistency of mashed potatoes.
 You could be left with about 1 to 2 tbsp of gelatine, depending on the bloom (strength) of your gelatine.
+Gelatine mixture will not be completely smooth.
 1. Combine corn syrup, sugar, salt and sucralose.
 1. In a Pyrex dish, place the sugar mixture in the oven and heat until it reaches a temperature of 235°F. Stir gently only occasionally.
 1. Let sugar mixture cool to no more than 190°F then combine sugar and gelatin mixture and gently fold together until gelatin is fully melted.
 1. Add entire mixture to the oven until it reaches 190°F.
+   Note 1: If doing on stove or induction cook top bubbles occur when mixture is brought above 212 degrees.
+In order to remove bubbles and ensure a smooth mixture, remove from heat, then use blow torch to "pop" the bubbles.
+Ensure you don't hold the torch flame in one spot too long
+   Note 2: When adding cooler gelatine mixture to the hotter sugar mixture it will cause the sugar to jump to the hard ball stage of candy.
+Either heat the gelatine mixture to 190+ before adding it, or reheat the combined sugar and gelatine mixture to 235 again until consistent.
+It will foam and bubble.
 1. Add coloring and flavoring to suit.
 1. Remove the mixture from the oven and let cure in the refrigerator for 24-72 hours.
 1. After fully cured, remove from fridge and cut off any hardened froth or foam.